nafets227/finance/README.md

 fntxt2sql program supports more than mySql targets, have a look into its C sourcecode.
 However, the scripts of this container only support importing into a Mysql/Mariadb database.

+If you need to get information where the bank requests to enter a mobile pin, please try to use ./testlocal exec.
+Common case is to load bookings older than 90 day with ./testlocal exec --fromdate=yyyymmdd.